 It’s a simple recipe with bold flavors when added to the main dish.
 Pad Gad Dong is typically used in stirfry, soups, and salads or as a garnish in dishes like scrambled eggs, curries, or pork soups.
 There are many different ways to use this pickled greens recipe.

 You'll find many versions of the Pickled mustard greens recipe in many Asian cuisines.
 This sour vegetable is similar and is used in stir-fries, soups, and curries.
 In China, it’s called Haam Cho.
 In Vietnam, it’s Dua Cai Chua.
 In Laos and Isaan Thailand, it is called Som Pak Gaat.
-And In Thailand, it is called Pak Gad Dong.
+In Thailand, it is called Pak Gad Dong.
 (I grew up with both the Laos and Thai names!)

 Store-bought mustard greens are typically sold in small vacuum-sealed packages.
 I almost always find the flavors too strong to overpower any dish used.
-The food coloring is also a bit unsettling, so I prefer to make my own at home.
+The food coloring is also unsettling, so I prefer to make my own at home.
 I can adapt and adjust as needed, and it's much healthier without all the preservatives.

 Why This Recipe Works